List of Zambia national parks and reserves.

 The game homes abundance of wildlife and birdlife species that includes a mixture of mammals, amphibians and reptiles.
 Wildlife like variety of cats, primates, reptiles such as lion, elephant, giraffe, Burchells, zebra, hyena, porcupines, Sable, Blue wildebeest, Buffalo, Bushbuck, Buffalo and other species.

-The best time to view the animals is in the dry season that is from the month of May to October.
+when to visit the Chaminuka game reserve, the best time to view the animals is in the dry season that is from the month of May to October.
 During this season, tourists have a high chance to spot the animals in their natural habitat.
-It is the time when animals roam around freely inside the park and gather around the waterhole to quench their thirst
+It is the time when animals roam around freely inside the park and gather around the waterhole to quench their thirst.